 If a suitable candidate has been active in your organization or department within this time frame, or if you have seen a suitable candidate around campus or the in community, we invite you to nominate them for this award.

 Please review the award criteria, and, when writing your letter of nomination and seeking supporting letters from others, include the nominee’s specific contributions.
-The main criterion are:
+The main criterions are:

 The selection committee is comprised of members of the CUPE 3906 executive and members-at-large.
 Members of the selection committee cannot nominate a candidate.
-Members of the selection committee cannot nominate a candidate.
 Members of the selection committee who have personal ties with the nominees must yield their place to another member of the Executive or a CUPE member-at-large nominated by the members of the selection committee.

-This year’s Award will be presented at the Annual General Meeting in late March or our GMM in early April, 2021.
+This year’s Award will be presented at the Annual General Meeting, set to happen in late March or early April, 2022.

 We look forward to receiving your nomination of an amazing CUPE 3906 member.